noahalexander/eqtl.gxe.2025/README.md

 11. 3004.enrichment.testing.R: same as above but for the CBSxYJM cross.

 12. cbsxyjm.state.qtl.granges.R: modify ESR activity QTL confidence intervals to be at most 15kb.
+note: add same for BYxRM salt and sp experiments.

-13. hotspot.bins.vis.R: generate .bed files to upload to a genome browser for visualization.
+14. hotspot.bins.vis.R: generate .bed files of 50kb bins classified as eQTL hotspots to upload to a genome browser for visualization.

-14. esr.qtl.lod.traces.R: generate LOD traces for ESR activity QTL mapping results
+15. esr.qtl.lod.traces.R: generate LOD traces for ESR activity QTL mapping results conducted in all six cross:enviornment combinations.